-The Colorado State Patrol is part of an ongoing national effort to make sure drivers and passengers buckle up and reduce traffic deaths and injuries on our highways.
+The Colorado State Patrol is part of an ongoing national effort to ensure drivers and passengers buckle up to reduce traffic deaths and injuries on our roadways.

 The CSP knows that we can reduce serious injuries and fatalities if motorists would use their seat belts and make sure their passengers are buckled up.

-While the goal of the campaign is voluntary compliance, those who continue to violate seat belt laws will risk getting a ticket.
-If drivers are stopped for another offense and they are not buckled up, they will get a ticket.
+While the goal of this campaign is voluntary compliance, those who continue to violate seat belt laws will risk getting a ticket.
 The enforcement also targets drivers with unbuckled children in the vehicle.
 Those drivers can be stopped and ticketed without another violation.